7thboulder/GravitySimulation3d/README.md

 The xyzPlanet.py file is a class that represents all the data for each individual object, you give it a name, a velocity vector in m/s, a position vector in meters, mass in kg, radius in meters, and color of the object.

 Its pretty interesting and fun to add new objects and/or change mass values or velocity values for planets in the solar system.
 Although basic as of now, I plan on expanding this and making it more accurate in the future.
 As of now I plan on changing the physics engine to a Runge-Kutta 4th Order algorithm which will make it a bit more accurate.
 I also plan on using the Schwartzchild metric to add accurate deflection of light in a strong gravitational field.

+As of 4/30/2026:

+I've made a lot of progress, I still have the file that simulates the orbit of planets but now I also have a file that simulates how light follows the curvature of spacetime - the file is SchwarzschildBlackHoleMain.py.

+I am currently working on a visual simulation of a black hole, there are several test files for this but the one that is working best at the moment is PlanarBlackHoleVisual.py.
+This file generates a pretty good image, but it does take a long time to render.